signalleaf/signalleaf.github.com/source/_posts/2013-11-18-cant-i-just-host-my-podcast-on-itunes.md

 ## Are You Looking For Podcast Hosting?

+If you're looking for podcast hosting, you're reading the right blog!
+I've got a great service that is already serving up some amazing podcasts, like [Get Up And Code](http://getupandcode.com).

 If you're looking for something more than what [SignalLeaf](http://signalleaf.com) provies, though, I still want to help you.
 I want to understand your needs - what you're doing with your podcast, what blogging